Rei-SwitchBot/faq/en-us/Remote.md

 1. Make sure your SwitchBot app is the latest version.

 2. Please ensure that the SwitchBot Remote and the Hub Series products (Hub Mini / Ceiling Light) have been added to the SwitchBot app and that the firmware version is the latest.
-If you are not on Hub Mini V3.9-2.6 or newer / Ceiling Light V1.3-0.4 or newer, please log in to the SwitchBot app → Profile → Feedback.

 3. Please update your Remote to firmware version V4.5.